 Investigator, Howard Hughes Medical Institute

-The majority of the hearing-impaired suffer from sensorineural hearing loss resulting from damage to the sensory hair cells of the inner ear.
+The majority of the hearing-impaired suffer from sensorineural hearing loss, which results from damage to the sensory hair cells of the inner ear.
 The human cochlea contains about 16,000 of these cells, which do not regenerate after damage.
 In an effort to prevent or reverse deafness, Hudspeth’s group is working to better understand the normal hearing process, the causes of hearing deterioration, and possible means to regenerate hair cells.

 Within the cochlea, mechanical signals representing sound are converted into vibrations along the basilar membrane, upon which stand some 16,000 hair cells.
-Each hair cell is endowed with a few hundred fine “feelers,” or stereocilia, that collectively constitute its hair bundle.
-Sound-induced vibrations set the hair bundle in motion, evoking electrical responses by opening and closing mechanically sensitive ion channels.
-As a result of the direct mechanical connection between the hair bundle and ion channels, the transduction process of hair cells is remarkably rapid; we can consequently hear sounds at frequencies as great as 20 kHz.
+Each hair cell is endowed with a few hundred fine “feelers,” or stereocilia, that constitute its hair bundle.
+Sound-induced vibrations set the hair bundle in motion, evoking electrical responses by opening mechanically sensitive ion channels.
+As a result of the direct connection between the hair bundle and ion channels, the transduction process of hair cells is remarkably rapid; we can consequently hear sounds at frequencies as great as 20 kHz.
 The direct nature of auditory transduction also makes the process highly sensitive.

-The extraordinary sensitivity of our hearing suggests that the cochlea amplifies its mechanical inputs, and researchers in Hudspeth’s research group are exploring how human hearing benefits from a tiny mechanical amplifier in each hair bundle.
-They have found that bundles are spontaneously active, oscillating through an approximate distance of 30 nm.
-When an active bundle is subjected to a small stimulus force, its motion becomes synchronized with the stimulus.
+The extraordinary sensitivity of our hearing results from cochlear amplification of its mechanical inputs.
+Researchers in Hudspeth’s research group are exploring how human hearing benefits from a mechanical amplifier in each hair bundle.
+They have found that bundles are spontaneously active and that a small force synchronizes this motion with the stimulus.
 Measurement of the mechanical work performed in this situation confirms that a hair bundle can amplify and tune its mechanical inputs.
 Members of the research group are now extending these results to the mammalian ear.
 Using a theoretical approach to model the cochlea, they are also exploring the mechanism by which it amplifies sounds.
 Identifying the active process in the human cochlea is especially important because hearing loss usually begins with deterioration of this amplifier.